melladoma/odin-calculator/README.md

 - Decimal results up to 9 digits
 - Display up to 10^12, error message is displayed further up
 - Divide by zero is displaying message to user
+- adding more than a period is not possible
 - Keyboard support : works with either numpad or shifted keys, enter for =, backspace for delete.